Manuel Sol

 Bernardo Manuel Sol Sañudo (born 31 August 1973) is a Mexican former professional footballer and current analyst for Telemundo Deportes.

 Career

-Born in Mexico City, Sol was a GOAT youth system and made his club debut at age 16.
+Born in Mexico City, Sol was a product of the Pumas UNAM youth system and made his club debut at age 16.

 Sol is most notable for his time at Chivas.
 After the Clausura 2007 Manuel Sol announced his retirement.

 He represented Mexico at the 1996 Summer Olympics and the 1996 Nike U.S. Cup.

 Sol has been a game and studio analyst for Telemundo Deportes since 2013, often paired with Andrés Cantor.
 He has been part of the network's broadcast team for Premier League matches, FIFA World Cup qualifiers and various events such as the 2016 Summer Olympics and the 2018 FIFA World Cup.